realA10001986/Time-Circuits-Display/README.md

 >Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
 For instance, I had no luck with Sandisk Ultra 32GB and  "Intenso" cards.
 If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
 Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).
 Transcend, Sandisk Industrial, Verbatim Premium and Samsung Pro Endurance SDHC cards work fine in my experience.

-The SD card, apart from being required for [installing](#sound-pack-installation) of the built-in sound-pack, can be used for substituting built-in sound effects, some additional custom sound effects, and for music played back by the [Music player](#the-music-player).
+The SD card, apart from being required for [installing](#sound-pack-installation) and partly hosting the built-in sound-pack, can be used for substituting built-in sound effects, some additional custom sound effects, and for music played back by the [Music player](#the-music-player).
 Also, it is _strongly recommended_ to store [secondary settings](#-save-secondary-settings-on-sd) on the SD card to minimize [Flash Wear](#flash-wear).

 Note that the SD card must be inserted before powering up the TCD.
 It is not recognized if inserted while the TCD is running.
 Furthermore, do not remove the SD card while the TCD is powered.